ClaudioZandonella/My_project_example/README.md

 1. Open the R project `My_project_example.Rproj`.
 You can click on it or open using Rstudio File->Open Project
 2. Open the file [Analysis.R](Analysis.R) and run each line of the code in order

 !
-The simulation run in parallel.
-This can be a problem in Windows.
+The simulation runs in parallel.
+This can be a problem in Windows as parallel computation is not available.

 ## License